lucaoliano/cordova-plugin-background-geolocation/README.md

 Instead locations are marked as deleted.
 Locations marked as deleted will not appear in output of `backgroundGeolocation.getLocations`.

 ### backgroundGeolocation.deleteAllLocations(success, fail)
-Deprecated warning: This method is **deprecated** and should not be used.
+Note: You don't need to delete all locations.
 Plugin manages number of locations automatically and location count never exceeds number as defined by `option.maxLocations`.

 Platform: iOS, Android